Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 Alternatively, robustness benefits of security specifications may depend on and improve with the amount of instruction following and adversarial data in model training data, which could influence compositional generalization to the problem of specification enforcement on adversarially OOD data.
 This view was supported by Section \ref{sec:background}, which showed that instruction following behavior can fail when not-robustified models encounter adversarially OOD data, indicating that security specifications may lack relevance for such models.
 Distinctly, robustified models maintained their instruction following, and attacks on them appeared to be affected by security specifications (see Figure \ref{fig:ball_shape1}).
 This view is also consistent with the \shortname, which predicts that the robustness benefits of security-specification-based inference-compute defenses will rise as the components of the attacked data are better represented by model training data.

-\paragraph{Experiment setup} To test this, we prompt models to describe an image that contains text designed to perform a visual prompt injection (see Figure \ref{fig:visual_prompt_injection_loss}).
-A PGD attacker further modifies the image with a perturbation budget of $\epsilon=16/255$ ($\ell_{\infty}$ norm), attempting to maximize the probability of the underlined and red text shown in Figure \ref{fig:visual_prompt_injection_loss}, which matches the text added to the image.
-We explore the effect of adding an explicit security specification, shown in Figure \ref{fig:visual_prompt_injection_loss}.
+\paragraph{Experiment setup} We prompt models to describe an image that contains text designed to perform a visual prompt injection (see Figure \ref{fig:visual_prompt_injection_setup}).
+A PGD attacker further modifies the image with a perturbation budget of $\epsilon=16/255$ ($\ell_{\infty}$ norm), attempting to maximize the probability of the underlined and red text shown in Figure \ref{fig:visual_prompt_injection_setup}, which matches the text added to the image.
+We explore the effect of adding an explicit security specification, shown in Figure \ref{fig:visual_prompt_injection_setup}.
 Notably, we pre-fill the model response before the attacker's target text so that the security specification would be satisfied if the model stopped generating output before the attacker's target text; i.e., the model can achieve the goal of describing the image while disregarding the text inside it if it simply assigns low probability to the attacker's target string.
+See Appendix \ref{appendix:prompt_injection} for more discussion and results (e.g., with random pre-filled tokens).

 We run PGD with step size 0.1 for 300 iterations.
 At each step, we record both the cross-entropy loss of the adversary's target string and whether the model generates the target response.
 Lower loss values indicate less model robustness to the attack.